Interfaces and bundle boundaries

 Application universality is commonly confused with functional variety.
 For example, Excel is consistently considered a bundle—just search Google for “the unbundling of Excel”.
 However, it is more accurate to consider Excel a single product with high application universality, rather than a bundle.
 A bundle can be broken into parts that can be sold separately.
 Excel is used as a CRM and for accounting.
 Yet you can’t remove the CRM functionalities of Excel while leaving the accounting functionalities intact.
 Consider, also, the kitchen knife.
 Unlike a Swiss Army knife, the kitchen knife is not a bundle.
 It has application universality but lacks functional variety.

-Horizontal products, i.e., products that don’t target any one particular industry, are intended to have high application universality.
-For example, AWS S3 is used to store a company’s data—regardless of its industry.
+Products in a horizontal market, i.e., products that don’t target any one particular industry, are likely to have high application universality.
+For example, AWS S3 is used to store a company’s data regardless of its industry.
 Naturally, a product with high application universality is able to target a larger market.
 Having said that, vertical focus doesn’t necessarily reduce a company’s ability to grow.
 Vertical focus is an opportunity to target a bigger part of a smaller but neglected market.
 As an example, consider Shopify which serves online retailers.

 A final example is in the BI tooling space.
 It isn’t clear whether a BI tool is intended for data analysis or if it is a medium for delivering reports to the rest of the company.
 Are dashboards an intermediate artifact in a data practitioner’s workflow?
 Or are dashboards for business users?
 This lack of consensus leads to confusion and potential misuse, for example, when business users take action in response to noisy data.